paranoidAndroid0124/comp3005_merged/README.md

 - Entity conversion: Ech entity in the ER model were converted into a table.
 The attributes were added as columns of the table, and the primary key of the entity were added as primary key to the table.

 2. Convert Relationships to tables
-- One-to-one Relationships (1:1): The primary key of one enity as added a foreign key in the other entity's table.
+- One-to-one Relationships (1:1): The primary key of one entity as added a foreign key in the other entity's table.
 However, if the attributes were only associated with itself it was added as a seperate table.
-- One-to-Many Relationships (1:N): The primary key of the "one" enity was used a foreign key in many table.
+- One-to-Many Relationships (1:N): The primary key of the "one" entity was used a foreign key in many table.
 - Many-to-Many (M:N): A new table was created to represent the Relationship.
 The table included the primary key of the entities involved as a foreign key.

 3. Convert Attributes